PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ## Limitations:
 - We were only implementing Guarded Branch Transitions and omitting Probabilistic Branch Transitions, because we cannot make any reasonable guess about the probability of the different branches.
+- We have started exploring the Assignment Statement and its conversion to a SetVariableAction element in the SEFF context.
+As we found out during our exploration, the SetVariableAction element is used for functions which have a return statement.
+We stopped further exploration but leave the initial code at the ExpressionStatement visit function.

 ## Testing
 For the usage model JUnit testing is available.
 The tests and a bigger example for can be found in [```FluentUsageModelFactoryTest```](tests/org.palladiosimulator.generator.fluent.test/src/org/palladiosimulator/generator/fluent/usagemodel/factory/FluentUsageModelFactoryTest.java).
 In future versions the examples of the other models can be written into unit tests and saved under [```Tests```](tests/org.palladiosimulator.generator.fluent.test/src/org/palladiosimulator/generator/fluent).